Thomas Collins (cardinal): Diocese of Saint Paul, Alberta

-Collins succeeded Bishop Roy as the fifth Bishop of Saint Paul in Alberta upon the latter's retirement on June 30, 1997.
+Collins succeeded Bishop Roy as the fifth Bishop of Saint Paul in Alberta upon the latter's retirement on 30 June 1997.
 He became a member of the National Commission of Theology of the Canadian Conference of Catholic Bishops (CCCB) that same year.

 Archdiocese of Edmonton

-Collins was promoted to Coadjutor Archbishop of Edmonton on February 18, 1999, and later succeeded Archbishop Joseph MacNeil as the sixth Archbishop of Edmonton on the following June 7.
+Collins was promoted to Coadjutor Archbishop of Edmonton on 18 February 1999, and later succeeded Archbishop Joseph MacNeil as the sixth Archbishop of Edmonton on the following 7 June.
 He served as president of the Conference of Bishops of Alberta.

 In Edmonton Collins initiated monthly lectio divina sessions at St. Joseph's Cathedral Basilica.
 He also established St. Benedict's Chapel in a vacant store in Edmonton's City Centre Mall for ministry to downtown shoppers and office workers.

 Within the CCCB, he served as Chairman of the National Commission of Theology (1999–2001) and Chairman of the National Commission on Christian Unity (2001–2003).
 He was also a member of the organizing committee for World Youth Day 2002, which was held in Toronto.
 From 1999 to 2007, he was President of the Alberta Conference of Catholic Bishops.
-In addition to his duties as ordinary of the Edmonton Archdiocese, he was Apostolic Administrator of Saint Paul in Alberta from March 16 to September 8, 2001.
+In addition to his duties as ordinary of the Edmonton Archdiocese, he was Apostolic Administrator of Saint Paul in Alberta from 16 March – 8 September 2001.